ucw9q/restful-api-design-guidelines/README.md

 restricted audience.

 Guidelines:
-* API management solutions may be used to protect resources.
+* API management solutions should be used to protect resources.
 See: https://github.com/Mashape/kong
-* OAuth may be used to protect resources.
-See: http://oauthbible.com/ and https://getkong.org/plugins/
+* OAuth should be used to protect resources.
+See: https://getkong.org/plugins/

 ### Additional Resources
 * [The GitHub API v3](https://developer.github.com/v3/)